dmrokan/gsl4godot_gsl/doc/movstat.rst

 * D. Lemire, *Streaming Maximum-Minimum Filter Using No More than Three Comparisons per Element*, Nordic Journal of Computing, 13 (4), 2006 (https://arxiv.org/abs/cs/0610046).

+* B. P. Welford, *Note on a method for calculating corrected sums of squares and products*, Technometrics, 4 (3), 1962.